jasminellok/sayhello-app/README.md

 Users can create a board for their projects to keep track of progress of project

 ### Lists & Cards
-Users can create and remove lists on their boards to organize the the tasks that needs to be done Similarly, users can add task cards to the different lists, and remove them accordingly.
+Users can create and remove lists on their boards to organize the the tasks that needs to be done.
+Similarly, users can add task cards to the different lists, and remove them accordingly.